walterhiggins/WMPJS/book-outline.md

 ## Introduction

-This book shows you how to create your own Minecraft Server Plugins using Javascript.
+This book shows you how to create your own Minecraft Server Plugins using JavaScript.
 There's often confusion about the words 'Mod' and 'Plugin'.
 For the purpose of this book, they mean the same thing.
 Mojang - the makers of Minecraft - prefer to use the term 'Plugin API' rather than 'Modding API' when refering to their forthcoming official API which will make extending Minecraft easier.

 Before we begin I better explain some of the words I'll use throughout this book.